-BUS 312 Computing Essentials for Business
+BUS 312 Business Computing

 This is a hands-on course, designed to demonstrate both the use of business software as well as to develop critical thinking in software aided decision making.
 Microsoft Excel, Access, Word and PowerPoint in business applications are explored.
 Students develop the ability to make use of applications common to business and organization needs.
-Opportunities for Microsoft content certification are available.
+Opportunities for content certification are available.
+Prerequisite: BUS 220 resources department: recruitment and staffing; training and development; compensation and benefits; workplace safety; employee and labor relations; and leadership development.
+Prerequisites: BUS 204, PSY 101or permission of the instructor